gabefair/News-and-Culture-Websites/README.md

      - In addition, fake news or misinformation needs to be preserved, as to assist with answering questions like:
      - "Who was the target of the misinformation campaign?", "How long did the psychological warfare last?", "What lies were manufactured?"
      - The sky's the limit on the number of answers that can be found by studying this archived information in the future.

- - **How**: Simply visit https://unclegrape.com and click the "save" button. ⭐ Its that easy! ⭐

  - **Where**: Did this list of links come from?
 It has been continuously hand crafted by me.
 So it is prone to biases and accidental omissions